birajnp/Code-Review/_episodes/02-pair_programming.md

 * The participants have unresolvable personality conflicts
     * This is rare, but it happens

-Also remember, that pair-programming is not fix-all solution.
+Also remember, that pair-programming is not a fix-all solution.
 Not every part of a program warrants pairing.
 For example, two experts working on simple, well-understood tasks will likely work faster individually than if they are pairing.
 Pairing achieves the greatest benefits when: